 Require details of such representations to improve your model fidelity or simulation performance.

-Are constructing your Simscape model or its components with the Simscape language.
+Are constructing your own, custom Simscape components using the Simscape language.

 Need to troubleshoot Simscape modeling or simulation failures.